Since so many people are living with chronic pain, it makes sense that chronic pain influences the lives of many spouses and family members.

 - Be informed - Educate yourself about what chronic pain is and what it isn’t.

-- Listen carefully - Stay positive and challenge him or her to do the same.
+- Listen carefully - Stay positive and challenge them to do the same.

-- Be a good listener - Your partner needs you to understand what he or she is experiencing because he or she may not understand it.
+- Be a good listener - Your partner needs you to understand what they are experiencing because they may not understand it.

 - Don't make it a catastrophe - This will increase both pain and disability.
-Instead, focus less on what your loved one can’t do and more on what he or she can do.
+Instead, focus less on what your loved one can’t do and more on what they can do.

-- Keep him or her engaged in activities and community and remind your loved one of his or her purpose.
+- Keep them engaged in activities and community and remind your loved one of their purpose.

 - Work together relentlessly to succeed together.